dscatuw/GitStarted/docs/reverting.md

 ### `git rebasing`

 Interested in rewriting history?

-First make sure you understand the consequences of using the command.
-This command enables a process of reconnecting the
+First, make sure you understand the consequences of using the command.

-snapshots, allowing one commit's patch to go ahead of another commit.
+This command enables a process of reconnecting the snapshots, allowing one commit's patch to go ahead of another commit.
 Instead of merging, this would seem more like reconnecting.

 ---